thiagomgo/ansible-role-awslogs/README.md

 ## Requirements

-This role only requires Ansible version 1.9+.
+This role only requires Ansible version 1.9+ and EC2_FACTS module.

 ## Role Variables